Loan origination

 Loan origination is the process by which a borrower applies for a new loan, and a lender processes that application.
 Origination generally includes all the steps from taking a loan application up to disbursal of funds (or declining the application).
 For mortgages, there is a specific mortgage origination process.
 Loan servicing covers everything after disbursing the funds until the loan is fully paid off.
 Loan origination is a specialized version of new account opening for financial services organizations.
-Certain people and organizations specialize in loan origination.
-Mortgage brokers and other mortgage originator companies serve as a prominent example.
+Certain people and organizations specialize in loan origination, such as mortgage brokers and other mortgage originator companies.

 There are many different types of loans.
-For more information on loan types, see the loan and consumer lending articles.
 Steps involved in originating a loan vary by loan type, various kinds of loan risk, regulator, lender policy etc.

-Application process

-Applications for loans may be made through several different channels and the length of the application process, from initial application to funding, means that different organizations may use various channels for customer interactions over time.
-In general, loan applications may be split into five distinct types: